-- Joined General Motors in 2012 as vice president, Corporate Development and Global Mergers and Acquisitions, where she managed a diverse portfolio of GM’s global automotive and third-party partnerships as well as mergers and acquisitions.
+- Served as Vice President, Urban Mobility and CEO of Maven at General Motors from 2015-2019.
+She joined General Motors in 2012 as vice president, Corporate Development and Global Mergers and Acquisitions, where she managed a diverse portfolio of GM’s global automotive and third-party partnerships as well as mergers and acquisitions.

 What attracted you to Oberlin?

 As a Russian immigrant, being able to pursue both of my passions—piano and economics—concurrently was simply a dream come true.
 Developing my skills as a performer and artist at the same time I was growing through exposure to liberal arts provided an exemplary and unique educational opportunity.
 It was through this blend of both worlds at Oberlin that I was able to realize my full potential as a student and professional.

 Service on the Oberlin College Board of Trustees represents a significant commitment of time and effort.
 What draws you to this service?